How Marital Assets Are Divided In Pennsylvania

 At Kalinoski Law Offices P.C. in Scranton, we adopt a solutions-oriented approach to property division.
 As with creating a child custody and visitation plan, reaching terms on property division without litigation allows the parties involved to retain more control over the final outcome.

-Our Scranton property division attorney has an in-depth understanding of valuation methods in order to properly value complex holdings such as real estate and retirement accounts.
-If necessary, we work with appraisers, pension evaluators, forensic accountants and other financial specialists to obtain a full and accurate valuation of your marital property.
+Our Scranton property division attorney has an in-depth understanding of valuation methods.
+We can properly value complex holdings such as real estate and retirement accounts that others may struggle with.
+If necessary, we can work with appraisers, pension evaluators, forensic accountants, and other financial specialists.
+We will do all we can to obtain a full and accurate valuation of your marital property.

 Our firm will protect your interests and act as your advocate on all asset division matters as part of a divorce action or any other family law situation.
 Call (570) 207-4000 or use our contact form to schedule a free initial consultation.